 9. Removing your glasses with one hand.

-According to Dr. Isozaki, it may be easier to take your glasses off with one hand, but this is a common way to warp your frame.
+It may be easier to take your glasses off with one hand, but this is a common way to warp your frame.
 By pulling on only one side of your frame, the opposite side will bend and bow out, making your glasses a loose fit on your face.
 Rather than removing your glasses from one side, use both hands to remove your glasses straight from your face.

 10. Using your shirt or a tissue to clean your glasses.